kstenerud/concise-encoding/reference-implementation/cbe/README.md

 A C implementation to demonstrate a simple CBE codec.

-Everything except decimal types are tested.

-No heap allocation is performed by this library.
+The only heap allocations occur when starting a new process.

 Assumptions
 -----------

- * Assumes densely packed decimal encoding for C decimal types (decimal32, decimal64, decimal128).
+ * Assumes densely packed decimal encoding for C decimal types (_Decimal32, _Decimal64, _Decimal128).
 This is the default for gcc and other compilers using decNumber.
  * Assumes a little endian host.